latviancoder/staleclosures.dev/src/pages/from-redux-to-hooks-case-study/index.md

 - Middle-sized project
 - Tight deadline
 - Small global state with infrequent updates
-- Typescript everywhere
+- TypeScript everywhere
 - No server-side rendering

 Mark Erikson, one of the maintainers of Redux, recently did a great talk called "[The State of Redux](http://www.youtube.com/watch?v=mtjHxwUQUs0&t=54m17s)" in which he addressed some of the myths and misconceptions about Redux.
 He also mentions when it makes sense to use alternative solutions.
 I highly suggest watching it before you decide on this path.

 ---

-## Everything is global
+## Global namespace

-Having a single store in Redux comes with [benefits](https://stackoverflow.com/a/33633850/1936347), but at the  same time you end up making everything global.
-Most applications profit from this, but if your global state is small and you know for sure that specific slices of state will only be used by specific areas of your application, making them global makes you feel.. uneasy.
+Having a single store in Redux comes with [benefits](https://stackoverflow.com/a/33633850/1936347), but at the  same time you end up putting everything into global namespace.
+Most applications profit from this, you can even [create nested reducers](https://kickstarter.engineering/namespacing-actions-for-redux-d9b55a88b1b1) and use naming conventions for actions.
+But if your global state is small and you know for sure that specific slices of state will only be used by specific areas of your application, making them global makes you feel.. uneasy.

 Instead, when using Hooks we can leverage the power of useReducer/useContext combination to create multiple "stores" for different areas of our application.
 This goes more in the direction of MobX and state management solutions inspired by Flux architecture.
 We are essentially creating multiple large [compound components](https://kentcdodds.com/blog/compound-components-with-react-hooks/).